ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

 * Transform your data arrays to h5 data sets in separate files for images and labels.
 	- images: shape (x,y,z)  or (ch,x,y,z)
 	- labels: shape (x,y,z)
+	- do not cut image patches manually.
+If the shape of the training data is greater than the CNN input patch size, the pipeline automatically cuts patches from random locations in the images.
 	- for classification: labels contain integer numbers, ranging from 0 to (#classes-1)
 	- for regression: labels contain float numbers
 	- for 2D images the dimension ``z`` can be viewed as the axis along which the instances of the training set are stacked
 	- for whole image classification the labels must be 1d

 * Find a valid CNN architecture by using :py:func:`elektronn.net.netutils.CNNCalculator`.
+For *img-img* tasks it advisable to make select an input patch size such that in the final layer a few 100 - 1000 output neurons/pixel remain, this is a good trade-off between gradient noise and iteration speed.

 * Edit ``config_template.py`` as a new file to specify your :ref:`training scenario <configuration>`.